Sown pastures for the higher rainfall country of the Gympie region

 Gympie region

-The high rainfall coastal zone extends north from the Sunshine Coast to Maryborough and includes the grazing lands east of the Mary River and the upper Mary Valley.
-With average annual rainfall of 1,100 to 1,600mm, this country can present some unique challenges where animal production is more likely to be affected by waterlogged soils than by drought.
+The high rainfall coastal zone extends north from the Sunshine Coast to Maryborough, including the grazing lands east of the Mary River and the upper Mary Valley.
+With average annual rainfall of 1100-1600 mm, this country is more likely to be affected by waterlogged soils than by drought.

 Native pastures in this area were originally dominated by kangaroo, forest blue and blady grasses, with the exception of the closed forests which generally lacked a significant grassy understorey.
 The hill country was cleared by axe and burnt and Rhodes grass seed was sown in the ashes, while the creek flats were planted to paspalum and white clover.